fabiana2611/fabiana2611.github.io/_posts/2024/2024-11-16-aws-concepts.md

 <p><b>Kinesis</b> <a href="https://digitalcloud.training/amazon-kinesis/">[1]</a><a href="https://aws.amazon.com/blogs/big-data/streaming-data-from-amazon-s3-to-amazon-kinesis-data-streams-using-aws-dms/">[2]</a><a href="https://aws.amazon.com/kinesis/data-streams/">[3]</a><a href="https://aws.amazon.com/kinesis/data-streams/faqs/">[4]</a>: it is a message broker for real-time. it is a kind of big data pathway connected to a AWS account.
 It ingest, process and anlyze rel-time streaming data. </p>
 <ul>
-  <li>Amazon Kinesis Data Streams (KDS) <a href="https://digitalcloud.training/amazon-kinesis/">[1]</a>: It can be used to continuously collect data in <u>real-time</u>.
+  <li><b>Data Streams</b> (KDS) <a href="https://digitalcloud.training/amazon-kinesis/">[1]</a>: It can be used to continuously collect data in <u>real-time</u>.
 The developer is responsible for creating the consumer and scaling the stream.
 It does not automatically scale. <a href="https://docs.aws.amazon.com/streams/latest/dev/key-concepts.html">Key concepts</a>: <em>It is a set of shards; each shard has a sequence of data records; each data record has a sequence number that is assigned by Kinesis Data Streams.
 A shard is a uniquely identified sequence of data records in a stream.
 A partition key is used to group data by shard within a stream.
 Kinesis Data Streams segregates the data records belonging to a stream into multiple shards.
 It uses the partition key that is associated with each data record to determine which shard a given data record belongs to. </em></li>
-  <li>Data Firehose: data transfer tool to get information to S3, Redshift, Elasticsearh, or Splunk.
+  <li><a href="https://aws.amazon.com/kinesis/data-firehose/"><b>Data Firehose</b></a>: data transfer tool to get information to S3, Redshift, Elasticsearh, or Splunk.
+It can ingest data and load it directly to a data store.
 Near real time (60s).
 It is plug and play with AWS architecture.
 It scale automatically</li>
-  <li>Kinesis Data Analytics and SQL: Easy, no servers, cost (pay for resources consumed).
+  <li><b>Data Analytics</b> and SQL: Easy, no servers, cost (pay for resources consumed).
 Easiest way to process data going through Kinesis using SQL.
 It analyzes the data after it receives the data</li>
   <li>It is more use to Big Data, but in scenarios that is necessary real data, it is better than SQS.</li>
 </ul>